 'At the forefront of education, our vision is to provide opportunity and excellence in all branches of learning.
-By creating a flagship school that is a 'Centre of Excellence' in scores of disciplines, academic and beyond, each unique child's potential is explored and natural talents discovered.
-At Langney Primary School our vision is to uphold the balance between EXCELLENCE (standards) and the ENJOYMENT of learning (Vision Statement April 2014).
+By creating a flagship school that is a 'Centre of Excellence' in all scores of disciplines, academic and beyond, each unique child's potential is explored and natural talents discovered.
+At Langney Primary Academy our vision is to uphold the balance between EXCELLENCE (standards) and the ENJOYMENT of learning.
+Our school environment places emphasis on physical, social and emotional health to ensure a healthy body and mind for our pupils, parents and staff (Vision Statement March 2019).